Foreynn/Projet-S4/README.md

 In order to solve the labyrinth, you simply need to press the solve button.

-### Outputs:
-If you want to save the solved maze, you only need to press the save button.

 ## How to remove our software

 Run the `make clean` command in the root of the project repository.